coderefinery/coderefinery.org/content/about/staff-meetings.md

 ## Discussion items

 Each new discussion item gets a number.
 It is OK that the same item may be discussed in several meetings.
 Please add items that you would like that we discuss.

+- [ ] 2021-22: Hacktoberfest (postponed)
+  - Any interest in doing something?
+One small thing to do would be to enable our project/repos and announce on Twitter.
+  - But maybe it's just one thing too many to start?

+- [ ] 2021-21: Data cleanup (postponed)
+  - Google Drive folder is almost empty, all personal information is gone
+  - Freshdesk: all contacts deleted and all tickets (except 2 active ones) are deleted
+  - What should we do with Indico data?

+- [ ] 2021-20: Celebration event (postponed)
+  - 1.5 hour lunch event November, completely voluntary
+  - RB kindly asks whether somebody would like to help preparing (especially the feedback/slides but also 2 people make better decisions than 1 person)
+  - It was suggested to submit videos but this will only work if more people want to actually do this.
+So do we want to do this?

+- [x] 2021-19: Future of staff meetings and core team stream
+  - RB will from now try to avoid using core team since from now on almost everything is for everybody.
+  - We have only one staff meeting left after this one (if we find it useful to have it).
+But there is also the Python training event.
+  - Community calls are left but frequency will be lowered to monthly (or even lower).+1
+  - Do we need to schedule any other recurrent meetings at this point or do we leave it to others and to the future?
+  - Do we need any private stream on the chat?
+  - JH: On the return to on-site work, meetings at 12:00 schedule clash with lunch breaks.
+For November 2021 and onwards, we could consider to have any new standing times for meetings to avoid 11:00 - 13:00 CET (12:00 - 14:00 EET).
+  - SR: We need  at least a booked time slot for meeting where we can call meetings without a call.
+For a formal inkind contribution, personally I need this to keep my focus.
+  - RD: proposal: "cabal meetings" (public and somewhat frequent, most people not expected to attend but those that are really pushing CR forward use this as a hacktime/discussion time).
+Then the general meetings, less frequent, focused on the general interest stuff.
+There will always me more and less focused people, we should adapt to that.
+  - About frequency: it should be fun and motivating to come to this meeting and should not create too much overlap with other work
+  - RD: there is basically an internal management team now (not just NeIC management).
+Maybe this best describes what I think: we need multiple levels of internal meetings to reflect this.
+  - RD: why separate staff meeting?  staff should be seen as part of the community
+  - **Decision** Nov-Dec; monthly meeting (more open and general) + bi-weekly stand-up like meetings.
+JH will set up a Doodle with suggestions for a standing day and time for these meetings.

+- [x] 2021-18: Impressions from steering group meeting: https://wiki.neic.no/wiki/CodeRefinery2-SG-meeting-2021-10-07
+  - What remains to be done from the steering group perspective
+  - Future of GitLab service: How to organize support.

+- [x] 2021-17: Negotiation phase and next steps: What we know after a couple of meetings last week.
+    - 5th Nov contact persons in the consortium partners will be meeting and discuss budget, start date, and staffing situation and governance (steering group setup)
+    - to be discussed but we will favor that each partner gets the chance to be represented
+    - another worry is that there is a too rigid structure for joining
+    - project start will be most likely 1st Jan
+    - Q. A new member in business expertise is needed?
+        - A. Yes, it will be ideal.
+        - KTH&Uppsala, there is group called the Innovation Office that help out researchers to start up a small business or put researchers in contact with Industry.
+They could have some ideas on what kind of [non-]profit organization would be suitable for CR.

 - [x] 2021-16: Research Software Hour (RSH) to be adopted as CodeRefinery project?
     - No problem and encourage to use CR twitter and CR website for this but RB considers this to be both CR and Nordic-RSE project and both Twitter accounts can (and should?) be used
-- [ ] 2021-15: Please help out with [Lessons learned document](https://hackmd.io/XUbSv2NPT6OvTx8FLp1_oQ?view)
+- [x] 2021-15: Please help out with [Lessons learned document](https://hackmd.io/XUbSv2NPT6OvTx8FLp1_oQ?view)
+   - keeping open as todo
-- [ ] 2021-14: Consider on-site work-meeting to kickstart next phase of Code Refinery.
+- [x] 2021-14: Consider on-site work-meeting to kickstart next phase of Code Refinery.
 Two to three days in January or February 2022?
+    - **Decision** Now the NeIC funding is approved and the budget covers traveling costs of those for both in-kind contributors and NeIC-paid staff, and there could be a way to fund other individual contributors or persons from new in-kind contributing organizations.
+The issue is basically for the sustainability phase and the discussion is carried over to the susstainability phase.
     - Open to everyone interested in CR.
 Most people could get the travel covered by the employer, but it would be good to have the possibility to offer travel support for those that need it.
-    - Could be scheduled as an event just before or after to the NeIC all hands meeting as no additional travel would be required if the same location/city is chosen.
+    - Could be scheduled as an event just before or after to the NeIC all hands meeting (would be in-person, late Jan) as no additional travel would be required if the same location/city is chosen.
-- [ ] 2021-13: [Privacy policy: "How long we store the data"](https://coderefinery.org/privacy-policy/#how-long-we-store-the-data) shows "Stored names and email addresses of users will be removed with the end of this project (2021-10-31)"
+- [x] 2021-13: [Privacy policy: "How long we store the data"](https://coderefinery.org/privacy-policy/#how-long-we-store-the-data) shows "Stored names and email addresses of users will be removed with the end of this project (2021-10-31)"
+    - 2021-10-11: **the end** of the project is extended?
+If it can be considered in that way, isn't it better to modify the date writtein in the privacy policy, while investigating what the best way is in the future?
+        - We can change the end date and be honest to say that nothing relevant to privacy policy in new sustainable phase of the project is yet decided as well as that we inform when things are set.
     - Notification to "users"? ([Definition section](https://coderefinery.org/privacy-policy/#definitions) shows; "_Users_ \- people who use and/or contribute to our services including workshops, trainings, events, lesson materials, other materials under on our website and other online resources, newsletters, notification form, and those who send inquiries to support@coderefinery.org.
 ")
     - Any plan/place to invite those interested for continued involvement?
 Zulip? (is it possible to keep using Zulip, btw?)